Start9Labs/documentation/site/source/contribute/documentation.rst

 .. tabs::

-    .. group-tab:: Editing an existing article:
+    .. group-tab:: Editing an existing page:

         #.
 Click through the relevant directory, find the find the article you'd like to edit and select it: